MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaceobjects.md

 ---
 # Surface Objects (WEMs){#WEMs}
 ## Introduction
 In MeVisLab it is possible to create, visualize, process, and manipulate surface objects, also known as polygon meshes.
 Here, we call surface objects *Winged Edge Mesh*, in short WEM.
 In this chapter you will get an introduction into WEMs.
 In addition, you will find examples on how to work with WEMs.
-For more information on WEMs, take a look at the {{< docuLinks "/Resources/Documentation/Publish/SDK/ToolBoxReference/WEMDataStructure.html" "MeVislab Toolbox Reference" >}}.
+For more information on WEMs, take a look at the {{< docuLinks "/Resources/Documentation/Publish/SDK/ToolBoxReference/WEMDataStructure.html" "MeVisLab Toolbox Reference" >}}.
 If you like to know which WEM formats can be imported into MeVisLab, take a look at the *assimp* documentation [here](https://github.com/assimp/assimp).

 [//]: <> (MVL-653)

-## WEM Explained with MeVisLab
+## WEM in MeVisLab Explained
 To explain WEMs in MeVisLab, we will build a network that shows the structure and the characteristics of WEMs.
 We will start the example by generating a WEM forming a cube.
 With this, we will explain structures of WEMs called *Edges*, *Nodes*, *Surfaces*, and *Normals*.

 ### Initialize a WEM